Tilt Top Trailer Conversion Plans

 Why Conversion Plans?

 We could design a full new line of tilt top trailer plans.
-Certainly, that’s the traditional thinking.
+Certainly, that is the traditional thinking.
 While it sounds easy enough, we would then need to make a bunch of new plans.
 They would be almost duplicates of the trailers we already have.
 That sounds like a lot of work.
 It would also make a more confusing Trailer Plans Catalogue for you to view with so many near duplicates.

 One example: For the 5′ x 10′ Utility Trailer size, we would need: